Internet outages briefly disrupt access to websites, apps

 “Virgin Australia was one of many organizations to experience an outage with the Akamai content delivery system today,” it said.
 “We are working with them to ensure that necessary measures are taken to prevent these outages from reoccurring.”

-Akamai counts some of the world’s biggest companies and banks as customers.
+Akamai, based in Cambridge, Massachusetts, counts some of the world’s biggest companies and banks as customers.
+The company said in a statement Thursday that it was aware of the issue and working to restore services as soon as possible.

-Calls to Akamai, which is headquartered in Cambridge, Massachusetts, but has global services, went unanswered.

 The disruptions came just days after many of the world’s top websites went offline briefly due to a problem with software at Fastly, another major web services company.
 The company blamed the problem on a software bug that was triggered when a customer changed a setting.